hlascs (@) uwec.edu

 It is important to accurately show your mathematical thinking and to communicate clearly.
 On every assignment, the preservice teacher starts at zero then may earn "technology points" (TP) for demonstration of technology skills in their solutions.
 If any concerns arise regarding grading, contact the instructor outside of class in a timely manner.

-Warm-up activities are often assigned to prepare students for in-class activities.
+Preparation activities are intended to be completed before class and are designed to prepare preservice teachers for that day's in-class activities.
 These activities are more effective when everyone attends class fully prepared.
-"Eyeglasses" in the calendar will indicate warm-up activities.

 Problems from class and discussion questions will be due most weeks.

-Groups will research, plan, and execute an activity for fellow classmates that involves student brought technology, not classroom tech.
+Groups will research, plan, and execute an activity for fellow classmates that focuses on a Common Score State Standard for Mathematical Practice.

 Each student will develop a technology activity designed to introduce a mathematics topic from the Common Core State Standards-Math.
-This activity will include two parts: in-class teaching and a screencast.
+This activity will include two parts, a screencast followed by in-class teaching.